theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 ### Setup in Salesforce

-Customize your Salesforce account to provide SAP related fields:
+Customize your Salesforce account to provide SAP-related fields:
 - Create a field *SAP ID*.
 Once a customer is created in SAP, the customer number is written back into *SAP ID*.
 - *Company Code*, *Sales Org*, *Distribution Channel* and *Division* are organization details required to create the SAP customer.
 - Create a checkbox that indicates if the customer exists in SAP.